learningequality/kolibri/docs/dev/frontend.rst

 We distinguish development dependencies from runtime dependencies, and these should be installed as such using ``npm install --save-dev [dep]`` or ``npm install --save [dep]``, respectively.
 Then you'll need to run ``npm shrinkwrap``.
 Your new dependency should now be recorded in *package.json*, and all of its dependencies should be recorded in *npm-shrinkwrap.json*.

-Note that we currently don't have a way of mapping dependencies to plugins - dependencies are isntalled globally.
+Note that we currently don't have a way of mapping dependencies to plugins - dependencies are installed globally.